-New York Fire or Explosion Accident Lawyer
+Fire & Explosion Accident

 Construction sites are among the most dangerous workplaces in the country, with a host of potential hazards awaiting workers.
 A fire or explosion, while relatively rare among construction site accidents, tend to be the most serious.
 They can cause severe, painful, and permanent injuries, or even lead to the loss of life.

 New York has enacted a number of labor laws intended to keep construction workers safe from unreasonable dangers.
 When general contractors, property owners, and other responsible parties ignore these rules, the health and safety of workers can unnecessarily be put in jeopardy.
 But the personal injury lawyers of Miller, Montiel, & Strano, P.C. are here to help victims seek the compensation they need to get their lives back to normal.
+For a free consultation, contact us online, or give us a call at 516-363-5003 today!

 How A Fire Or Explosion Can Happen On Construction Sites